 9] Optionally choose a color for the Channel title by clicking the color circle and then clicking on a color in the popup Color wheel.

-NOTE: If you check this box, the system will automatically create metrics which are common between the chosen Data Sources.
-For example, if you select Google Ads and Facebook Ads as Data Sources, the system will automatically select common metrics like Client Name and Campaign Name without you having to do it manually. |
+NOTE: If you check this box, the system will automatically create fields that are common between the chosen Data Sources.
+For example, if you select Google Ads and Facebook Ads as Data Sources, the system will automatically select common fields like Client Name and Campaign Name without you having to do it manually. |

 12] Click Save Changes at the bottom of the page.
 You should see the following confirmation message in the upper right.